 Rail operators are subject to accidents and derailments, both as a result of operational failure and due to the nature of the cargoes being transported.
 Although under Russian law, liability for such accidents or derailments is likely to be attributed to the owner of the cargo being transported and/or Russian Railways as the operator of the railway infrastructure, there can be no assurance that the Group would always be able to attribute responsibility to, and recover from, a third party in connection with such accidents or derailments.
 A major rail accident or derailment could also result in damage or loss of the Group's rolling stock and may also disrupt the Group's services.
 In such circumstances, the Group may not be able to rebuild or repair its railcar fleet or restore operations in a timely fashion or at all.
 In addition, the Group may not have sufficient insurance in place to cover the costs of such loss or disruption (see "-The Group's insurance policies may be insufficient to cover certain losses" below).
 Any negative publicity concerning any accident or derailment could also have a material adverse effect on the perception of the Group and the attractiveness of its services in the future.
-Accordingly, a major accident or derailment could have a material adverse effect on the Group's business, results of operations, financial condition or prospects and the trading price of the GDRs.
+Accordingly, a major accident or derailment could have a material adverse effect on the GDRs.